JocaPC/AzureBCP/README.md

 # Build the code

-You can download the code from this gitHub reporsitory and build it locally.
+You can download the code from this gitHub repository and build it locally.
 You will need Visual Studio 2017 and .Net Framework.
 Note that default post-build action will archive executable files into **.zip**, **.tar.gz**, and **.7z** archives, and put them in the [dist](dist) folder.

 ```